Appraisal Standards Review Protocol

 Does the district have a board-adopted reappraisal plan as required by Section 6.05(i) of the Property Tax Code (refer to S.B.
 1652, 79th Legislature, regular session) that provides for the reappraisal activities required by Section 25.18(b) of the Tax Code for all real and personal property in the district?
 Is the district performing the activities listed in the plan at least once every three years?
 These activities include:

-- identifying property to be appraised through physical inspection or by other reliable means, including deeds or other legal documentation, aerial photographs, land-based photographs, surveys, maps and property sketches;
+- identifying properties to be appraised through physical inspection or by other reliable means, including deeds or other legal documentation, aerial photographs, land-based photographs, surveys, maps and property sketches;

 - identifying and updating relevant characteristics of each property in the appraisal records;